The ministry of Christian Science nursing

 If you have questions about the application please contact firstname.lastname@example.org.

 Like anyone else who has witnessed or been a part of a healing through Christian Science, we rejoice whenever we hear about someone who is interested in joining with those engaged in supporting others in this vital work.
 Nothing is more needed in our world today than the powerful, practical healing that Christian Science offers.
 Becoming a Journal-listed Christian Science nurse adds your name to the ranks of those whose devotion to God and commitment to healing overflows in inspired, practical acts of caring.
 The world needs and feels the transforming power of this Christly love!

 We're here to support you every step of the way as you respond to this calling of the Christ.
 We cherish your willingness to let the love of the Comforter find tangible expression in your Christian Science nursing ministry.
 The application process has less to do with filling out a form, and so much more about a "preparation of the heart".

 Speaking to each one of us, Mary Baker Eddy writes: "I make strong demands on love, call for active witnesses to prove it, and noble sacrifices and grand achievements as its results. ...
 Love cannot be a mere abstraction, or goodness without activity and power."
 (Miscellaneous Writings, p.
 250).
 Thank you for your daily prayer to be an active witness to the power and presence of divine Love, and for the steps this prayer has led you to take to be prepared for advertising in The Christian Science Journal.

 We look forward to hearing from you and learning more about how you've prepared for this important next step.

 You will find the application form below, which you can easily fill out online and submit.
+Please speak to each of your references before submitting your application, to be sure they feel prepared to verify your qualifications.
 You will be contacted during the review process of the application, but you’re welcome to be in touch with us at any time (see email address below).